Bapho/HLSL/README.md

 A collection of HLSL shaders that i ported or collected.

-HLSL shaders can be used with media player classic for example.
+HLSL shaders can be used together with media player classic + madVR for example.